2022 RACGP National Awards

 Nominations can be made by two Fellows and one member of the RACGP.

-Rural GP in Training of the Year Award
+Rural Registrar of the Year Award

 • demonstrated commitment to rural general practice